tim310579/Digital-Medicine-Case-Presentation/Case Presentation 1 Data/README.md

 ### train_data.csv

+Use words produced by tf-idf to generate word count csv file with every record.

 | id | is_Obese| coronary	|	diabetic | diabetes | hypertriglyceridemia | dyslipidemia | ... |
 |---|---|---|---|---|---|---|---|
 | 0 | 0 | 7 | 0 | 0 | 0 | 0 | ... |